 The lens helps focus light onto your retina.
 This is the layer of light-sensitive tissue in the back of your eye.

 As you get older, protein in your lens begins to clump together and form a cataract that clouds your vision.
 The more the cataract grows, the blurrier your vision will become.

 Cataracts become very common as people get older.
-By age 80, most people will have a cataract.
-Replacing the clouded lens can restore clear vision.
+By age 80,

 Signs that you have a cataract include:

 - cloudy or blurred vision